I had an invitation to visit a project in

 here, and just be be sure I don't go hungry to bed, I

 order a main-meal pizza with beef for a starter,

 and a T-bone steak as main.
 The pizza is surprisingly

 good - and huge!
 I ask the waiter to give them good time

 with the next course.
-At least, it is a more normal
+At least, the T-bone is a more normal

 It seems like the only other guests are a French family,

 and here is real